awlobo/cpp-udacity-nanodegree/capstone-snake-game-project/README.md

 5. The project uses Object Oriented Programming techniques:
    1. game.cpp: line 108
    2. game.h: lines 18, 19, 32, 17

+## Ideas for the future

+* Multiplayer
+  * Two players can play against each other
+* Add Menu window with options to start a new game, quit, etc.
+* Retry button
+  * Pressing the retry button will reset the game after you die

 ## CC Attribution-ShareAlike 4.0 International